 People with good health, realistic expectations and without any severe eye conditions are considered best candidates for blepharoplasty.
 The individual should not suffer from any medical issues that may impair healing and should be a non-smoker.

 Most of the candidates are 35 years or older.
 However, if droopy or baggy eyes runs in your family, you may need to decide sooner.
-Discuss your goal with your surgeon before deciding on the surgery.
+Discuss your goal with your blepharoplasty surgeon in Mumbai before deciding on the surgery.

 Precautions Before Surgery